Secure medical records storage in Phoenix AZ.

-Data Storage Centers is a medical records storage company that keeps your medical records in Phoenix, AZ a top priority.
-Fellow healthcare facilities, doctors and psychologists are currently using our medical records storage services.
-After all, they’re under obligation to keep medical records, typically for 6-10 years, sometimes longer.
+Data Storage Centers is a medical records storage company that keeps your patient records a top priority.
+Fellow healthcare facilities, doctors and psychologists are currently using our patient records storage services because of our secure facility located in Phoenix, Arizona, a place known for few natural disasters.
+After all, they’re under obligation to keep health records, typically for 6-10 years, sometimes longer.
 We offer these services to our medical records clients:

-- HIPAA and FACTA – We follow both regulatory guidelines to ensure your records remain your sole property and are requested only by you and those qualified.
+- FACTA & HIPAA compliant: We follow both regulatory guidelines to ensure your records remain your sole property and are requested only by you and those qualified.

 We’ll keep your data safe!